-Our overall aim is to enable all pupils to achieve to the best of their ability within a supportive, creative and engaging learning environment.
-We aim to teach them skills within a broad and balanced curriculum, and within meaningful contexts, to prepare them for their adult lives in the wider world and to improve their life opportunities.
-Schemes of Work are created to develop pupils’ abilities in Spoken Language, Reading and Writing.
+Our overall intent is to enable all pupils to achieve to the best of their ability within a supportive, creative and engaging learning environment.
+We aim to teach them skills within a broad and balanced curriculum, within meaningful contexts, to prepare them for their adult lives in the wider world and to improve their life opportunities.
+Schemes of Work are created to develop pupils’ abilities in Communication, Oracy, Reading and Writing.

 - To develop pupils’ skills in speaking and listening, and provide them with the skills to express themselves and become effective communicators at home, school and in the wider community

 - To make ‘every child a reader’ and provide opportunities for them to develop a love of books, while recognising the value of reading for pleasure